SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 - Optional arguments are:
 	- `--number <int>`	 Run over a subset of events (first n) instead of all in the file
-	- `--charge <PathToPlacementFile>` Enables the charge simulation including diffusion using the placment file given
+	- `--charge <PathToPlacementFile>` Enables the charge simulation including diffusion using the placement file given
 	- `--diffusion`	 Disables the diffusion during the drift
 	- `--pixSize <double>` Using a specified size for the charge detector pixels.
 Otherwise the size of the SiPMs are assumed
 	- `--exclOut`	 Disables the saving of the G4 input data to the output file

+- When using a different detector size, make sure to set the center points correctly in `semi_analytical_hits.h` at line 130.
+- To change the electric field strength used for the LArQL formalism use `simulation_parameters.h` at line 23.

 ## Output File